MinecraftForge/MinecraftForge/README.txt

 Clone this repository to a folder.
 Open a command prompt and navigate to the folder where you cloned this repo.
-Run gradle setupForge to setup your development environment.
+Run 'gradle setupForge' to setup your development environment.
+Run 'gradle genPatches' before commit to convert your changes into actual patches.

 To use Eclipse, point your Eclipse workspace at the eclipse folder inside the repo.